Intel Trace Analyzer and Collector¶

 Although Trace Collector and Trace Analyzer are Intel tools, on Cori they work properly only with codes compiled with the Cray MPI compiler wrappers, not the Intel MPI compiler wrappers provided in the

 Performing a collection with Trace Collector¶

-To perform a collection with Trace Collector, one can compile her application as normal, but must link the appropriate Trace Collector libraries to the application executable at the end of compilation.
+To perform a collection with Trace Collector, one should compile her application as normal, using dynamic linking, and then set the

 itac module.
 Trace Collector supports several different collection types, which are stored in different libraries; to perform a different collection, one can replace the

 libVT.so library with a different library, e.g.,

 libVTim.so for tracing MPI load imbalance.
 The available collections are listed here.

 Upon completion of the code execution, Trace Collector will generate a collection database in the directory from which the application was launched.
 This database can then be viewed with Trace Analyzer.